 |Work in a New World|

-D. Samaan: Work in the Digital Economy
+D. Samaan: Work in the Digital Economy (slides)

 Work and the production of goods and services have always been shaped by available technologies.
 This lecture reviews how technological change have influenced the world of work in historical perspective.
 Policy challenges and opportunities for jobs, work and incomes that are brought about by digital technologies are highlighted and discussed.
 Some aspects of the research agenda of the International Labour organization (ILO) in this area will be presented to the course participants and be debated.

-A. Casilli: Digital Labor, Plattforms, and AI
+A. Casilli: Digital Labor, Platforms, and AI (slides)

 This lecture explores the role of digital platform labor in the development of today’s artificial intelligence.
 The first part describes how platforms allocate underpaid or unpaid tasks to users via on-demand labor, microwork and socially networked labor.
 In order to coordinate users’ contributions, platforms “taskify” labor processes.
 In the second part, we will focus on the companies that specialize in recruiting and managing data task providers.
 They produce three types of contributions: “AI preparation”, “AI verification”, and “AI impersonation”.
 Digital labor is a structural component of automation and an essential part of contemporary AI production processes – not an ephemeral form of support that may vanish once the technology reaches maturity stage.
 In the third part, we analyze the policy implications of a future in which automation does not replace human workforce but drives its marginalization and precarization.